 Another weekend arrived, this weekend I was suppose to go back the Eng Guan body spray shop to touch up the grey colour on my GT Street Vios kit that cracked due extreme weather in our country.
 He promise will fix it free for me but not today due to the a lot cars already queued up.
 Since my touch up paint plan is failed, I went to test drive Nissan Almera instead

-After explored the cabin space, we proceed for the test drive.
-The dashboard is shorter compared to its rival, Vios and I felt that it looks more dull, based on personal reviews.
+After I have explored the cabin space, we proceed for the test drive.
+The dashboard is shorter compared to its rival, Toyota Vios and I felt that it looks more dull and boring, this opinion based on my own personal reviews.
 Nissan Almera do not have auto fold side-mirror function for the variants which I find it very useful when we are parking or maneuver through tight slot.
-Other than that, Almera’s side mirrors are much smaller than Toyota Vios and Honda City, which I so not use to it.
+Other than that, the Nissan Almera side mirrors are much smaller than Toyota Vios and Honda City, which I so not use to it.

-While the dashboard is dull looking, but the panel meter do attracted me.
+While the dashboard is dull looking, but the panel meter looks attracting.
 The self illuminated panel meter with white light is beautiful.
 The panel meter come with digital information display to calculate your trips distance, average fuel consumption, petrol tanks status and temperature of your engine.
 The chrome door handles pretty unique, as it was so chrome while the rest of the interiors are black which outshine the door handles.

-Then we start to drive around the area.
-The EPS steering is light as compared to Vios and City.
+Soon, we started to drive the car around the area.
+On the road, I can feel the Electrical Power Steering (EPS) is lighter as compared to Vios and City.
 I can turn the wheels effortless but I don’t really like the weight as it is too light.
 Perhaps, we need to take the optional accessories to upgrade to Impul 16′ or 17′ wheels to enhance the steering weight ratio.